molliemarie/MSIA-D3Course-2019/Class4.md

 ## Scatter Plot with New Data

 I've added a new dataset that includes January 2019 data.
 Let's look at what this does to the plot we created.
-(You can find the new data in the `general Update Pattern` folder.)
+(You don't need to follow along for this, but if you'd like, you can find the new data in the `general Update Pattern` folder.)

 ## General Update Pattern Talk